 - Coffee experts state that you have extracted all the best bits from the beans after around 6 hours at room temp, but play around!

 4. Filter off your grounds.
-I use 2 barriers: first a mesh strainer for large grounds, then pour through a regular coffee filter for super clean cold
+If you’re not using a cold brew container with a removable sieve, you’re going to have to filter off the grounds.
+I use 2 barriers: first a mesh strainer for large grounds, then pour through a regular coffee filter for super clean cold brew

 5. Dilute to taste when serving- this is extremely subjective.
 The resulting cold brew is concentrated, so you will need to dilute it to avoid stomach upset or over caffeination.
 Try a 4:1 coffee to water ratio over ice and adjust from there:)

 6. Store your concentrate in a covered container in the fridge for up to 2 weeks.

 Check out our cold brew video on Intstagram and Facebook and follow us for great recipes and coffee talk!